Expectations for Decorum

 Expectations for Decorum and Good Faith Participation

-1. No participant may act abusively or disrespectfully toward any other participant during the investigation or hearing, including towards parties, witnesses, advisors and support persons, or hearing panel members.
+1. No participant may act abusively or disrespectfully toward any other participant during the investigation or hearing, including towards parties, witnesses, and advisors, or hearing panel members.

 2. Parties and witnesses who choose to participate in the investigation or hearing process are expected to answer questions honestly and on their own.

-3. Although an advisor or support person generally may not speak on behalf of their advisee, they may consult with their advisee.
-For longer or more involved discussions, the parties and their advisor or support person should ask for breaks to allow for private consultation.
+3. Although an advisor generally may not speak on behalf of their advisee, they may consult with their advisee.
+For longer or more involved discussions, the parties and their advisor should ask for breaks to allow for private consultation.
 Breaks will generally be for not longer than 5 minutes.
 Breaks for consultation may not be used in bad faith to intentionally disrupt or delay an investigation or hearing.

 4. MIT generally expects participants to adjust their schedule to allow them to attend interviews and hearings, but will seek to accommodate significan conflicts in participant’s schedules, if doing so does not cause an unreasonable delay.
 Rescheduling requests may not be used in bad faith to intentionally disrupt or delay an investigation or hearing.